AlexaCRM/alexacrm.github.io/integration-cds/index.md

 <p class="lead">Nothing gets between your web site and your CRM.
 No more iframes, no more third-party services, no more moving parts.
 Built with the <a href="https://github.com/AlexaCRM/dynamics-webapi-toolkit">Dynamics Web API Toolkit</a>, the plugin connects directly to Dynamics 365 without the need to add anything else.</p>
 <p class="lead">
     Capture form submissions to CRM, surface CRM data on your website, and create a self-service portal for your customers.
-All that and even more &ndash; with Dynamics 365 Integration.
+All that and even more &ndash; with the CDS Integration plugin for WordPress.
 </p>

 <div class="row mb-4">